A pleasant garden in Nara provides three unique gardens.

 Yoshikien garden is a beautiful Japanese garden located in Nara.
 The Yoshiki-gawa River, a small river that runs beside the garden is responsible for its name.
 The garden was built on the site of Kofuku-ji Temple’s former priest residences.

-Yoshikien garden consists of three separate areas – a pond garden, a moss garden and a tea ceremony garden.
-So, visitors can see three different variations of Japanese gardens in one spot and experience the autumn leaves away from most of the crowds.
+Yoshikien garden consists of three separate areas.
+A pond garden, a moss garden and a tea ceremony garden, visitors can see three different variations of Japanese gardens in one spot.
+You can also experience the autumn leaves away from most of the crowds.

-If visitors still want to see more techniques of Japanese gardening, the Isuien Garden is located just across the small river.
-Isuien garden looks particularly attractive in autumn as it makes use of the “borrowed scenery” of Todaiji’s Nandaimon gate and Mount Wakakusayama.
+In addition, you can go to Isuien Garden to see more techniques of Japanese gardening.
+Isuien Garden is located just across the small river.
+The garden looks particularly attractive in autumn as it makes use of the “borrowed scenery” of Todai-ji Nandaimon gate and Mount Wakakusayama.
 The front garden is from the mid-1600’s whilst the larger rear garden was built in 1899.
 There are various tea houses throughout the gardens from which to admire the leaves.

-Near to the gardens, a view of Nara, Todai-ji, the park and the surrounding area may be had for free from the viewing platform of the Nara Prefectural Office.
+Near to the gardens, visitors can have a nice view of Nara, Todai-ji, the park and the surrounding area from the free viewing platform of the Nara Prefectural Office.